When is an MRI of the Hip Recommended?

 - MRI can also be used to get a better look at a finding discovered by an x-ray.

 As we get older, degenerative joint disease (arthritis) can cause chronic hip pain.
 Not all arthritis is from wear and tear.
 Some conditions of hip pain are because of inflammatory arthritis.
-The inflammation in the joint space causes pain, swelling and may cause destruction of the hip joint over a long period of time.
+The inflammation in the joint space causes pain and swelling and may cause destruction of the hip joint over a long period of time.
 Examples of this include rheumatoid arthritis and psoriatic arthritis.

 Degenerative arthritis (from wear and tear) and fractures of bones (from trauma) can be best evaluated with regular x-rays first.
 If the plain x-rays explain why you are having pain, then your physical therapist or orthopedic surgeon may not pursue further MRI imaging.